ICTSS00084

 Course Overview

 The Open Cabler Registration course serves as an excellent introduction for individuals interested in pursuing a career in the telecommunications sector.
-It is specifically designed to meet the ACMA Open Rule requirements, as outlined by the Australian Communications and Media Authority (ACMA).
+It is specifically designed to meet the ACMA Open Cabler Registration Rule requirements, as outlined by the Australian Communications and Media Authority (ACMA).

 Graduates of this course who can demonstrate 360 hours of practical telecommunications cabling experience and who meet all entry requirements will be equipped with the competencies needed to apply for an ACMA-recognised Open Cabler Registration.